 GREEN STREET MEATS

-If you're looking for a more energetic and quirky environment, Green Street Meats is a fantastic choice.
+If you're looking for a more energetic and quirky environment, Green Street Meats is your spot.
 The interior is filled with tin, concrete, and faded picnic tables that wrap around the centerpiece bar, while the exterior patio settles in underneath warm, dangling Italian lights.
 This counter-service joint can have a painfully long cue on weekend nights, but it's totally worth the wait.
 Order from the chalkboard menu of meats and seafood that are served fresh off the 12,000 pound smoker.
 The bar has 16 beers on tap plus a dozen more in cans.
 Personally, this is one of my favorite spots in the city.

 Address: 112 North Green Street, Chicago, IL 60606